fernandobrule/fragnostic-jacoco/Readme.md

 > Code coverage helps to answer these questions.

-***Keep in mind though, 100% code coverage does not necessary reflects effective testing, as it only reflects the amount of code exercised during tests.***
+:point_right: ***Keep in mind though, 100% code coverage does not necessary reflects effective testing, as it only reflects the amount of code exercised during tests.***

 # [Jacoco](https://www.eclemma.org/jacoco/index.html), ([GitHub](https://github.com/jacoco/jacoco))
 JaCoCo is a free Java code coverage library for analysis in Java VM based environments, uses the standard [JVM Tool Interface](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html).

-During a build a JaCoCo agent attaches itself to a JVM.
+During a build a JaCoCo agent attaches itself to a JVM, creates a file "jacoco.exec" which contains the coverage statistics in binary form.

 When the JVM starts, and whenever a class is loaded, JaCoCo can use the agent to see when the class is called and what lines are executed.
 This is how code coverage statistics are collected.